+Renewable Energy/Energy Efficiency Program

-Energy Systems-Energy Efficiency.
-Loans, loan guarantees and grants may be available to help agricultural producers and rual small businesses purchase renewable energy systems and make energy efficient improvements.
-During fiscal year 2003 only grants were available.
-New rules are being developed for fiscal year 2004.
-Rural is defined as an area of less than 50,000 population or its immediately adjacent incorporated communities.
+Loans, loan guarantees and grants are available to help agricultural producers and rural small business purchase renewable energy systems and make energy efficiency improvements.
+Rural is defined as an area of less than 50,000 in population or its immediately adjacent incorporated communities.